jonhue/cv/cv.md

 `since 2016` **Open-source libraries**
 <br/>
 Work on a multitude of JavaScript and Ruby packages that cumulatively have been downloaded for more than 450k times.
-Including [acts_as_favoritor](https://github.com/jonhue/acts_as_favoritor), [notifications-rails](https://github.com/jonhue/notifications-rails), and [turbolinks-animate](https://github.com/jonhue/turbolinks-animate).
+These include [acts_as_favoritor](https://github.com/jonhue/acts_as_favoritor), [notifications-rails](https://github.com/jonhue/notifications-rails), and [turbolinks-animate](https://github.com/jonhue/turbolinks-animate).